course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 [4.
 Repository Overview](#4-repository-overview)

    - [Repository Contents](#41-repository-contents)
-   The raw data used is contained in a folder called "data".
-   The source code is stored in a folder called "src".
-   The generated files are stored in the generated folder "gen".
-   Within the "gen" folder there are separate folders for the data preparation and the data analysis stages, as well as the final deliverable of the project; namely, "data-preparation", "analysis", and "paper".
-  	 Any temporary files will be stored in "temp".
-	 Any final products from the various stages in the pipeline will be stored in the "output" folder.
-	 Any files related to issues with the data or the model estimation will be stored in the "audit folder".

    - [Repository Structure](#42-repository-structure)
-        ├── README.md
-	├── data
-	│   ├── dataset1
-	│   └── dataset2
-	├── gen
-	│   ├── analysis
-	│   │   ├── audit
-	│   │   ├── input
-	│   │   ├── output
-	│   │   └── temp
-	│   ├── data-preparation
-	│   │   ├── audit
-	│   │   ├── input
-	│   │   ├── output
-	│   │   └── temp
-	│   └── paper
-	└── src
- 	   ├── analysis
- 	   └── data-preparation

 [5.
 Instructions to Run the Project](#5-instructions-to-run-the-project)
    - [Software Setup](#51-software-setup)
    - [Run the Code](#52-run-the-code)